Laila Majnu (1949 film): Critical reception

 An article published in the Hindu wrote about this movie, "While the opulent palace, garden and other sets were put up in the floor, the desert set with a pond, palm trees (to resemble date trees found in deserts) and sand dunes were created in the open space between the studio and the recording theatre and the scenes were shot there during the nights for the right effect.
 The result of this entire effort was reflected in audience's appreciation of the movie."

-Trivia

-Laila Majnu was first made as a silent film in 1922 by J. J. Madan and again in 1927 by Manilal Joshi.
-Noted filmmaker Kanjibhai Rathod made it in Hindi in 1931 after the films became talkies.
-J. J. Madan remade it in Hindi in 1931.
-In 1936, it was produced by East India Pictures in Persian.
-In 1940, Dharmaveer Singh made the same story in Punjabi, and in 1941, Sarnad Pictures made a version in Pushtu language.
-In 1945 it was made in Hindi featuring Swaran Lata as Leila and Nazir Ahmed as Majnu.
-It was a box office hit.